NovoNordisk-OpenSource/r.workflows/README.md

       uses: quarto-dev/quarto-actions/setup@v2
 ```

-Using e.g. the `R-CMD-check standard` workflow all you need to do is to call it with the input `setup: true` and the action above will be executed just after checking out your repository:
+Using e.g. the `R-CMD-check standard` workflow all you need to do is to call it with the input `use_local_setup_action: true` and the action above will be executed just after checking out your repository:

 ```yaml
 ...